healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 *   Usability (25%) - **6.6**/undefined

-The Nesco Non-Stick Electric Skillet ES-08 is our top recommendation for a single person or a small kitchen space space.
-At just **8 inches** and **$30.4** (at the time of writing), there are no fancy design features, instead the focus is on basic simplicity and performance.
+The Nesco Non-Stick Electric Skillet ES-08 is our top recommendation for a single person or a small kitchen space.
+At just **8 inches** and **$30.4** (at the time of writing), there are no fancy design features, instead the focus is on simplicity and performance.

-Largely due to its small size, the skillet showed the **most even** heat distribution and heated much faster than all other skillets we tested.
-This high conductivity means you need to be careful of high temperature spikes and delicate foods like pancakes can burn easily.
+Largely due to its small size, the skillet showed the **most even** heat distribution and was the **fastest heating** of all other skillets we tested.
+This high conductivity means you need to be careful of temperature spikes and delicate foods like pancakes can burn easily.

-The **1.8 qt** pan’s deep enough to submerge one pack of instant ramen, which a college student may appreciate.
-The skillet doesn’t grip the table’s surface so well due to the hard padded base design, so be careful not to rock the skillet if hot liquid is inside.
+The **1.8 qt** pan is deep enough to submerge one pack of instant ramen, which a college student may appreciate.
+However, the skillet doesn’t grip surfaces that well due to its hard padded base, so be careful not to rock the skillet if hot liquid is inside.

-Unlike most other higher-end skillets, the pan is not dishwasher-safe, but the lid is.
+Unlike most higher-end skillets, the pan is not dishwasher-safe, but the lid is.
 Nonetheless, the pan is still durable and the non-stick coating is easy to clean.

 **Things We Like**